 IDBS Blog | 23rd May 2016

-Partnering with ChemAxon: What does it mean to IDBS
+Partnering with ChemAxon: What it Means to IDBS

 Historically, IDBS developed its own chemistry technology internally, which was successfully used to support our E‑WorkBook chemistry ELN and ActivityBase screening platform.
 When transitioning to the web, we reviewed our approach and chose to partner with ChemAxon, who were able to provide us with an easy-to-use solution for web chemistry.
 This technology included the web drawing tool Marvin JS and the indexing service JChem.

 Collaboration with ChemAxon is not new to us – in the E‑WorkBook desktop electronic laboratory notebook product, we already leveraged the Reactor technology for enumeration of parallel synthesis, and calculator plugins for physicochemical property and IUPAC nomenclature predictions.

 To promote our strategic partnership, our chemistry product management team regularly visit the ChemAxon team in Budapest, where we have face-to-face discussions to investigate each other’s product roadmaps and requirements, doing deep-dives into technical details for APIs and web services to faciliate integration.
 In addition to this, we have a regular biweekly catch up where both teams can discuss progress and key dependencies.